Sonicbasedrop/run-actually/README.md

 Implementation:

-A custom 404 page will be created so that if a user attempts to nagiate to a page that it not found, an error will be displayed.
+A custom 404 page will be created so that if a user attempts to navigate to a page that it not found, an error will be displayed.
 This page will contain a clickable anchor link to allow the user to redirect to the main website without needing to use the browser navigation buttons.